imarranz/data-science-workflow-management/book/020_fundamentals_of_data_science.md

 \begin{figure}[H]
     \centering
     \includegraphics[width=1.0\textwidth]{figures/chapters/020_fundamentals_of_data_science.png}
     \caption*{Data science is a multidisciplinary area that blends methods from statistics, mathematics, and computer science to derive wisdom and gain understanding from data.
-The emergence of big data and the growing intricacy of contemporary systems have transformed data science into a crucial instrument for informed decision-making in various sectors, including finance, healthcare, transportation, and retail.}
+The emergence of big data and the growing intricacy of contemporary systems have transformed data science into a crucial instrument for informed decision-making in various sectors, including finance, healthcare, transportation, and retail.
+Image generated with DALL-E.}
 \end{figure}

 The field of data science has a rich history, with roots in statistics and data analysis dating back to the 19th century.
 However, it was not until the 21st century that data science truly came into its own, as advancements in computing power and the development of sophisticated algorithms made it possible to analyze larger and more complex datasets than ever before.